The Minnesota Association of Law Libraries is led by the Executive Board which supervises the association's committees.

 This committee serves as liaison between employers and those interested in job announcements.
 We also maintain contacts with area library and information management programs for recruitment purposes.

-Publicizes MALL activities through press releases to local/national library and bar associations and newspapers.
+This committee publicizes MALL activities through press releases to local/national library and bar associations and newspapers.
 Publishes the MALL brochure.
 Provides displays for library and bar association meetings.

 Valerie Aggerbeck, Chair